Doctor insights on:

 How Long Should One Put Off A Knee Replacement If You Have Grade 4 Arthritis

 Pain level: The decision for knee replacement should be made based on your level of pain and possible deformity to the knee secondary to arthritis.
 I am a physician that believes a knee replacement should not be limited by age.
-If a 50 year old needs a knee replacement then it should be done.
+If a 50-year old needs a knee replacement then it should be done.
 I would build up the muscles around the knee which will help during the rehab process.
 Be in the best shape possible. ...Read more

 I have pain in one knee.
-The pain eases when i walk or use it.
+The pain eases when I walk or use it.
 I think it might just be arthritis.
 I'm worried about knee replacement?